aws-samples/rearchitecting-modernapps-sample/README.md

-# Sample Application for "Re-Architecting for Containerized Modern Application Workshop"
+# DOCRDR - Sample Application for "Re-Architecting for Containerized Modern Application Workshop"

 It's the sample application to demonstrate how to modernize legacy applications.